operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 `AbstractDependentResource` that you can use as starting points for your own implementations.

-One such implementation is the `KubernetesDependentResource` class that makes it really easy to work with Kubernetes-native resources as, in this case, you usually only need to provide an implementation for the `desired` method to tell JOSDK what the desired state of your secondary resource should be based on the specified primary resource state.
+One such implementation is the `KubernetesDependentResource` class that makes it really easy to work with Kubernetes-native resources.
+In this case, you usually only need to provide an implementation for the `desired` method to tell JOSDK what the desired state of your secondary resource should be based on the specified primary resource state.
 JOSDK takes care of everything else using default implementations that you can override in case you need more precise control of